Finding Peace in God’s Word

 But he’s being falsely accused.
 He’s not suffering the consequences of his own behavior.
 Sometimes that happens, and then we need God’s Word also.
 But this is a case where he’s being falsely accused.

-But here’s what I love about these verses: He doesn’t let the sins of others, the wrong doings of others to cause him to sin in his own heart.
+But here’s what I love about these verses: he doesn’t let the sins of others, the wrong doings of others to cause him to sin in his own heart.
 And isn’t it true, when others come against us, when they attack us, when they wrong us, that our tendency is to sin back by becoming angry or bitter or vindictive or critical.
 We’re going to tear their reputation down because they tore ours down.
+He doesn’t do that.
+He doesn’t let their sin cause him to sin.
+He’s resolved to live by God’s Word regardless of what others may do to him.

-Here’s the sum of this: If you love God, if you love His ways, if you’re trying to please Him with your life, you are setting yourself on a collision course with the world.
+Here’s the sum of this: if you love God, if you love His ways, if you’re trying to please Him with your life, you are setting yourself on a collision course with the world.
 You’re going contrary to the way the world is going, so you’re going to have opposition.
 There’s going to be friction.

 Now, sometimes we can cause our own friction.
 That’s not what I’m talking about here.
 I’m talking about you are seeking to please the Lord and honor Him and you find yourself just running into other people who don’t have those same values, and there are going to be people who hate you.